condense9/hark-lang/guide/src/001_getting_started.md

 # Getting Started

-C9 is a Python 3.8 library, and it's probably best to install it in a virtual environment for your project.
+C9 is a Python 3.8 library and CLI application, and it's probably best to install it in a virtual environment for your project.

 Once installed, check: